 - This white paper, co-authored by The Avery Center co-founder Dr. Angie Henderson, is written to provide guidance to Colorado Sex Offender Management Board (SOMB) approved providers when evaluating and treating females who are convicted of sex trafficking related crimes in which the victim is under the age of 18, and discusses victims of trafficking being charged with sex trafficking-related offenses, and recommendations for intake, assessment and treatment in DOC and therapy.

 Reno group protests child sex trafficking

 - Sex trafficking is a real and growing problem in the U.S., particularly in Las Vegas.
 Interviews with Save Our Children Reno members indicate the group has attracted well-meaning and passionate people who care about children.
 But some of the information disseminated is inaccurate or misleading.
 That worries anti-trafficking activists, who warn that spreading unsubstantiated information harms the credibility of a movement.
 “Outrage is fine, that’s a good place to start.
-But education should be the very next step,” said Angie Henderson, PhD., a professor of sociology at the University of Northern Colorado and co-founder of The Avery Center for Research & Services.
+But education should be the very next step,” said Angie Henderson, PhD., a professor of sociology at the University of Northern Colorado and co-founder of The Avery Center.

 Memes don’t define missing kids